What are Scope 3 Indirect Emissions?

 While there are many strategies that can cut down on the GHG emissions caused by commuting and employee travel, a majority of people still rely on single-occupancy vehicles to get to and from work.
 Encouraging commuters to switch to greener, smarter, and more efficient transportation modes is an excellent way for businesses and organizations to reduce their carbon footprints.

 The RideAmigos software platform also contains comprehensive tools for publicizing and managing incentive programs, such as commuter challenges and gamification.
-We’ve helped organizations around the world, in both the public and private sectors, drive positive behavior change among their commuters.
+We’ve helped organizations worldwide, in both the public and private sectors, drive positive behavior change among their commuters.
 We can help yours, too.

-Get started with RideAmigos to arrange a consultation, discover helpful commuter tips, or get a free analysis or your existing commuter programs.
+Get started with a demo and free analysis of your existing commuter programs.

 More information about the GHG Protocol Scope 3 Standard.